Sharing Your Research Work

 Share Analysis Scripts and Research Software#

 You can integrate your version control system with a general-purpose repository.
-For example, when integrating GitHub with Zenodo you can get Digital Object Identifiers or DOIs for your software.
+For example, when integrating GitHub or Gitlab with Zenodo (see Citing Software), you can get Digital Object Identifiers or DOIs for your software.
 This automatically makes it easier to share and makes it citable.
 You can read about DOIs in the chapter on Making Research Components Citable.